bugsbugsbux/notes-on-nix/notes-on-nix.md

   rollback, however, if you are _very_ space constrained it becomes a burden, since I find the options to automatically clean up inadequate.
 - Updating is slower than on most other distros.
+- Build scripts are written in bash, which has very unintuitive syntax;
+  casual bash knowledge is not enough to, for example, understand parameter expansions.
+- The nix programming language is quite unconventional, so using it without studying it first leads to frustration; however it is not hard to learn, especially with prior experience with functional languages!
+- The nix package manager makes heavy use of the mathematical concept of fixpoints, which the documentation does not explain (as of 2024; fear not: this document explains them thoroughly!).
+Not understanding fixpoints makes it very hard to read nix code and thus the nix language gets a bad reputation.
+However, in reality its lazy evaluation makes the nix language exceptionally suitable for implementing fixpoints!

 ## How to print a value?